 Step 3 - Prep for Oven and Bake

-Before you pop it in the oven, place an egg wash around that border and dust it with sugar.
+Before popping it in the oven, place an egg wash around that border and dust it with sugar.
 Now, bake for about 15-20 minutes until golden brown.

 Score the edge again and press the inside down.
 This is a little nest for your filling and blueberries.
 Let this cool.